 If you are not mature enough to handle things like sex, strong and vulgar language, or cheating partners than this story is not for you.
+If you can't handle the depiction of unhealthy or troubled relationships, this fic is not for you.
 Things get pretty intense as the story goes on.
 You should probably turn back and read something else in that case.

 Craig's song of the day: Death Cab for Cutie – Transatlanticism